sourcebots/sbot/docs/source/kit/servo-board.rst

 Case Dimensions
 ---------------

 The case measures 68x68x21mm.
-Don’t forget that the cables will stick out.
+Don't forget that the cables will stick out.

 Specification